 How To Hold A Guitar Pick

-I recommend beginners start using a very thin pick – as thin as you can find!
-Thinner picks are super flexible, they don't get tangled up in the strings, and they’re much more forgiving than thicker picks.
-The downside is that they’re less accurate when it comes to picking out individual notes, but at this stage in your playing, the thinner, the better.
+You should start your guitar journey with a very thin pick – as thin as you can find!
+Thinner picks are flexible and don't get tangled up in the strings.
+They're much more forgiving than the thicker ones.

-I’d recommend the Dunlop Nylon .38 (Amazon link) as the best thin pick.
-A 12-pack will see you through your beginner journey (unless your sock monster is playing guitar, in which case he'll steal them all!).
+I recommend the Dunlop Nylon .38 as the best thin pick for beginners.
+A 12-pack is enough for your beginner journey.
+Unless your sock monster is playing guitar, in which case he'll steal them all!

-Try to hold it as lightly as you can without it falling out of your fingers obviously!
-The light grip will help keep your arm relaxed - tension is the enemy!
+- Hold it as lightly as you can without it falling out of your fingers.
+The light grip will help keep your arm relaxed.

-Place the pick on finger 1 so it's pointing in the direction of your finger (out the top of it)
+Step 1 - Place the pick on finger 1, so it's pointing in the direction of your finger (out the top of it)

 - LESSON STEPS -